ShivaniDhiddy/Python-for-DataScience/README.md

 # Python-for-DataScience
-This includes friendly basic tutorials and python codes to get started with Data Science
+This includes friendly basic tutorials and python codes to get started with Data Science.